shawnbanasick/eq_web_configurator/README.md

 ## Uninstallation Instructions

-- In Windows, click the "Start" button, then click "Settings", "Apps", "EQ Configurator", and select "uninstall"
+- In Windows, click the "Start" button, then click "Settings", "Apps", "EQ Web Configurator", and select "uninstall"
-- In macOS, use Finder to go to the "applications" folder and delete the EQ Configurator application
+- In macOS, use Finder to go to the "applications" folder and delete the EQ Web Configurator application
 - In Linux, locate the AppImage file of the old version and delete it.

 ## Contributions and Problems